jeffplays2005/termfxjs/README.md

 # Bugs
 * Fix termfx from ignoring variables in the middle/end of a sentence
-* Fix termfx logging `undefined` at the start, you can add a clear function and clear the log first before starting.

 # License
 Copyright Apache 2.0 License © 2022 Jeffplays2005